wlib/ffs/README.md

 the application easy to configure and very light-weight.
 Features are also not overwhelming and easy to start on your first try.
-You can even download from the server without installing a client - using telnet/netcat or your favorite web browser.
+You can even download from the server without installing a client - using netcat or your favorite web browser.
 Written in Crystal, the program compiles to native binary code, while maintaining the amazing natural feel Ruby has to offer.